fsossai/fsossai.github.io/index.md

 through the use of vendor-specific tools, resulting in a lack of cross-architecture portability.
 Moreover, architecture-aware implementations can distract programmers from the gist of their algorithms and can harm both maintainability and **performance portability**.
-I believe that compilers play a fundamental role in bridging the gap between the In my research path I would like to investigate the following questions:
+I believe that compilers play a fundamental role in bridging the gap between programmers' **intentions** and tedious implementation details.
+In my research path I would like to investigate the following questions:
 1. How can compilers generate efficient code for parallel systems without requiring developers to write complicated or non-maintainable code?